dmerejkowsky/blog/content/post/2017-10-18-my-javascript-workflow.md

 ```

-The whole test suite takes a few minutes to run (we have a pretty big suite of integration tests)
+The whole test suite takes a few minutes to run (we have a pretty big suite of integration tests).

 In order to keep the TDD cycle short, and assuming I'm working on something related to the revocation, I'll start by  adding a `.only` after the `describe`, like this: